coderefinery/manuals/instructor-screenshare.md

   of your screen and the full height, for a standard FullHD screen.

-When streaming/recording: **Never stop sharing a screen, ask someone else to take it over**.
+When streaming/recording: **Never stop sharing a screen, ask someone else to take it over, or wait for the view to switch to Notes**.
+When you stop screensharing, the window reverts to "gallery" or "active speaker" view which appears directly on stream, which isn't ideal.
-There is a chance that the view goes to "gallery view" in the recording or stream, which makes video editing harder or disrupts learner privacy.